junxit/us-congress-bills-114/metadata.md

 - 2016-07-11 — Placed on the Union Calendar, Calendar No. 522.
 - 2016-07-11 — Reported (Amended) by the Committee on Education and the Workforce.
 H. Rept.
 114-674.
 - 2016-07-11 — Reported (Amended) by the Committee on Education and the Workforce.
 H. Rept.
 114-674.
+- 2016-07-12 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.